Bangkok Summer

-Bangkok Summer is a 2011 Malayalam film directed by Pramod Pappan Team.
-It features Rahul Madhav, Unni Mukundan and Richa Panai.
+Bangkok Summer is a 2011 Indian Malayalam-language action drama film directed by Pramod Pappan Team.
+The film stars Rahul Madhav, Unni Mukundan, and Richa Panai.
 The main themes of the movie are love, betrayal, money and race.

 Plot

 The film tells the story of Shrihari who, in search of his brother Madavan, makes it to Bangkok.
-In the middle of this search, Shrihari has to face many problems and struggles.
+In the middle of this search, Shrihari faces many problems and struggles made by the Pattaya Mafia.